-^aConcentrations in bold exceed the target level of 300 picocuries per liter pCi/L = picocuries per liter
+Concentrations in bold exceed the target level of 300 picocuries per liter pCi/L = picocuries per liter

-Figure 31.
-Average Uranium (pCi/L) in Line 1 Monitoring Wells
+Figure 25.
+Average Uranium in Line 1 Monitoring Wells

-The results of trend analysis for the Line 1 wells (Table 38) indicate that uranium concentrations in recent years have been decreasing in most of the wells as indicated by negative slopes.
-Statistically downward trends have been calculated for MW-1002, MW-1004, MW-1005, and MW-1027.
-If the current decreases in uranium continue in these wells, it is estimated that the target level of 300 pCi/L could be reached by 2019, using an exponential curve model.
+The results of trend analysis for the Line 1 wells (Table 37) indicate that uranium levels in recent years have been decreasing in most of these wells, as indicated by negative slopes.
+Statistically significant downward trends have been calculated for MW-1002, MW-1004, and MW-1005.
+If the current overall decline in uranium levels continues in these wells, the target level of 300 pCi/L could be reached by 2014, based on an estimate derived from an exponential curve model.
 Uranium levels in MW-1030 are stable based on the small slope and confidence intervals.